Projects per year

 Personal Statement

-Dr Pawel Niewczas is a Reader in the Department of Electronic and Electrical Engineering at the University of Strathclyde.
-He is leading the Advanced Sensors Team within the Institute for Energy and Environment in the same department.
+Professor Pawel Niewczas leads the Advanced Sensors Team within the Institute for Energy and Environment at the Department of Electronic and Electrical Engineering, University of Strathclyde.
 His main research interests centre on the advancement of photonic sensing methods and systems integration in applications that lie predominantly in power and energy sectors.
-He has carried out a unique portfolio of research programmes, generally focusing on fibre based spectrally encoded sensors, and addressing such issues as sensor design, fabrication, packaging, deployment, and interrogation in challenging environments.
-The current key strategic applications of his research include such areas as power system metering and protection; wind turbine structural health monitoring; downhole pressure, temperature, voltage and current measurement; and sensing in nuclear fission and fusion environments.
-He has published over 100 technical papers in this area and holds 2 granted patents.
+He has carried out a unique portfolio of research programmes, generally focusing on optical and fibre based sensors, addressing such issues as sensor design, fabrication, packaging, deployment, and interrogation in challenging environments.
+The applications of his research include such areas as power system metering and protection; wind turbine structural health monitoring; downhole pressure, temperature, voltage and current measurement; and sensing in nuclear fission and fusion environments.
+He has published over 140 technical papers in this area and holds 6 granted patents.
 Externally, he is a co-founder and R&D Director of the spin-out company Synaptec.

-Dr Niewczas is Deputy Director of the Graduate School in the EEE Department.
+Professor Niewczas is Director of the Graduate School in the EEE Department.
 He is also Director of the Electrical Power and Energy Systems (EPES) MSc Course.

 Research Interests